shopware/docs/concepts/framework/architecture/administration-concept.md

 ### Order module

 Having a look at a more practical example, one can look closer at the order module.
 Typically, you will find this structure alongside other modules, especially when creating pages or views for creating/editing, listing, or viewing a specific entity.
-Refer to the [add custom module](../../../guides/plugins/plugins/administration/add-custom-module.md) article if you want to learn more about adding your custom module with a Shopware plugin.
+Refer to the [Add custom module](../../../guides/plugins/plugins/administration/add-custom-module.md) article if you want to learn more about adding your custom module with a Shopware plugin.

 ```bash
 <platform/src/Administration/Resources/app/administration/src/module/sw-order/>